-Bytes о/м 1 Description 95:92 0 ANA Group Identifier (ANAGRPID): This field is as defined in the I/O Command Set Independent Identify Namespace data structure (refer to the I/O Command Set Independent Identify Namespace data structure section in the NVM Express Base Specification).
+Bytes O/M 1 Description 79:76 0 Maximum Copy Length (MCL): This field indicates the maximum number of logical blocks that may be specified in a Copy command (i.e., the sum of the number of logical blocks specified in all Source Range entries).
+If the controller supports the Copy command, then this field shall be set to a non-zero value.
+80 0 Maximum Source Range Count (MSRC): This field indicates the maximum number of Source Range entries that may be used to specify source data in a Copy command.
+This is a 0's based value.
+91:81 Reserved 95:92 0 ANA Group Identifier (ANAGRPID): This field is as defined in the I/O Command Set Independent Identify Namespace data structure (refer to the I/O Command Set Independent Identify Namespace data structure section in the NVM Express Base Specification).
 98:96 Reserved 99 0 Namespace Attributes (NSATTR): This field is as defined in the I/O Command Set Independent Identify Namespace data structure (refer to the I/O Command Set Independent Identify Namespace data structure section in the NVM Express Base Specification).
 101:100 0 NVM Set Identifier (NVMSETID): This field is as defined in the I/O Command Set Independent Identify Namespace data structure (refer to the I/O Command Set Independent Identify Namespace data structure section in the NVM Express Base Specification).
 103:102 0 Endurance Group Identifier (ENDGID): This field is as defined in the I/O Command Set Independent Identify Namespace data structure (refer to the I/O Command Set Independent Identify Namespace data structure section in the NVM Express Base Specification).
-0 Namespace Globally Unique Identifier (NGUID): This field contains a 128-bit value that is globally unique and assigned to the namespace when the namespace is created.
+119:104 0 Namespace Globally Unique Identifier (NGUID): This field contains a 128-bit value that is globally unique and assigned to the namespace when the namespace is created.
 This field remains fixed throughout the life of the namespace and is preserved across namespace and controller operations (e.g., Controller Level Reset, namespace format, etc.).
 This field uses the EUI-64 based 16-byte designator format.
-Bytes 114:112 contain the 119:104 24-bit Organizationally Unique Identifier (OUI) value assigned by the IEEE Registration Authority.
+Bytes 114:112 contain the 24-bit Organizationally Unique Identifier (OUI) value assigned by the IEEE Registration Authority.
 Bytes 119:115 contain an extension identifier assigned by the corresponding organization.
 Bytes 111:104 contain the vendor specific extension identifier assigned by the corresponding organization.
 Refer to the IEEE EUI-64 guidelines for more information.
 This field is big endian (refer to the Namespace Globally Unique Identifier section in the NVM Express Base Specification).
 The controller shall specify a globally unique namespace identifier in this field, the EUI64 field, or a Namespace UUID in the Namespace Identification Descriptor (refer to the Namespace Identification Descriptor figure in the NVM Express Base Specification) when the namespace is created.
 If the controller is not able to provide a globally unique identifier in this field, then this field shall be cleared to 0h.
-Refer to the Unique Identifier section in the NVM Express Base Specification.
-0 IEEE Extended Unique Identifier (EUI64): This field contains a 64-bit IEEE Extended Unique Identifier (EUI-64) that is globally unique and assigned to the namespace when the namespace is created.
-This field remains fixed throughout the life of the namespace and is preserved across namespace and controller operations (e.g., Controller Level Reset, namespace format, etc.).
-127:120 The EUI-64 is a concatenation of a 24-bit or 36-bit Organizationally Unique Identifier (OUI or OUI-36) value assigned by the IEEE Registration Authority and an extension identifier assigned by the corresponding organization.
-Refer to the IEEE EUI-64 guidelines for more information.
-This field is big endian (refer to the IEEE Extended Unique Identifier section in the NVM Express Base Specification).
-The controller shall specify a globally unique namespace identifier in this field, the NGUID field, or a Namespace UUID in the Namespace Identification Descriptor (refer to the Namespace Identification Descriptor figure in the NVM Express Base Specification) when the namespace is created.
-If the controller is not able to provide a globally unique 64-bit identifier in this field, then this field shall be cleared to 0h.
 Refer to the Unique Identifier section in the NVM Express Base Specification.